debicky/course-application/README.md

 ## Your own teaching platform!

 Enroll to courses!
 View lessons, comment them!
+Main features are conter_cached to make app running faster!

 ### There are 4 types of users: